bitcathedrals/algorithms/README.md

 a 1:1 map containing the position of the next re-currence of the character. compiled from the occurance lookup table this is two passes of pre-compute.

-This is the fastest without micro-optimization
+This allows the algorithm to simply scan the string, and keep shrinking the non-repeating range by taking the min of the nearest and the next occurance.

+This was insanely fast compared to the first lookup table.

 > length of performance is: 95
 > ran in: 1.242314100265503

 ## Loop inlining - V3 - remove a function call by inlining it in the main Loop

+Function calls are expensive, it was easy to inline so I removed the call and it ran much faster.

 > length of performance is: 95
 > ran in: 0.853856086730957

-## making nearest variable local - V4 - make the nearest varable in find_substring local instead of object
+## localize nearest - V4 - make the nearest varable in find_substring local instead of object

+localizing variables can greatly speed up a Python program.

 > length of performance is: 95
 >  ran in: 0.6220526695251465

-##  make occur_map local in pre-compute - V5 - make occur_map a local variable
+## localize occur_map in pre-compute - V5 - make occur_map a local variable

+After localizing optimization in the pre-compute function I arrived at my best time for the pre-compute algorithm.

 > length of performance is: 95
 > ran in: 0.29556870460510254

 ## look behind Memoize - V6

-use a new algorithm where we look to remembered characters to see if we have already seen them. not as fast.
+Ise a new algorithm where we look to remembered characters to see if we have already seen them. not as fast.
+These timings are not consistent with other results, so look at "Memoize" results in future runs.
+But Map = 279ms, Memoize = 429ms on average.

 > With Map length is: 95
 >  With Map ran in: 0.44652485847473145